-What is the statutory timetable for clearance?
+Investigation phases and timetableWhat is the statutory timetable for clearance?
 Can it be speeded up?

 There is a two-stage procedure for pre-merger filings.

 If the concentration does not raise serious doubts concerning potential restrictive effects on competition, the Commission should issue a clearance decision within one month of notification (Phase I decision).